lucaerculiani/ecai20-continual-egocentric-object-recognition/README.md

 Code for the paper presented at [ECAI2020](https://arxiv.org/pdf/1912.05029.pdf) The dataset pubished with the paper is available [here](https://ndownloader.figshare.com/files/17435471)

-The code is provided togheter witha dockerfile, to ease the reproducibility of the experiments.
-The images were tesed using linux
+The code is provided togheter with a dockerfile, to ease the reproducibility of the experiments.
+The images were tesed under linux

 How to run the code
 ------------

-Highlights:
+The steps are:

- 1. Inistall docker
+ 1. Install docker
  2. Build the image
- 3. Run it
+ 3. Run the container